 How long to stay off fertilized grass

-Restrict movement into the lawn for about 24 to 48 hours from the time of fertilizer application, depending on weather conditions and the waiting period the manufacturer’s instructions.
+Restrict movement into the lawn for about 24 to 48 hours from the time of fertilizer application, depending on weather conditions, the type of fertilizer applied, and the recommended manufacturer’s instructions.

 Kids, pets, and adults shouldn’t use the yard before this period elapses.
 You may want to take your pets far from home or keep them indoors to avoid coming to the lawn.

-Staying off the grass for both kids and pets is vital for the following three reasons:
+Staying off the grass for both humans and pets is vital for the following three reasons:

 To let the grass dry